ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Introduction

-In this paper, we analyze the popularity bias problem of RS from an optimization perspective.
-We conduct an empirical study on the Gowalla\footnote{https://snap.stanford.edu/data/loc-gowalla.html} dataset.
-We train the state-of-the-art LightGCN \cite{he2020lightgcn} model on this dataset.
-Figure \ref{gradient} visualizes the norm (i.e., $L_2$ norm $||\cdot||_2$) of gradients coming from different items.
-Figure \ref{conflict} shows the gradients from a popular item $i_{1706}$ and two tail items $i_{8698}$, $i_{13155}$ in the dataset.
-We can have the following observation: \begin{itemize} \item Head items have much larger gradient norm than tail items, indicating that the overall gradient direction is actually dominated by head items. \item There are potential conflicts between gradients coming from head items and tail items.
-That is to say, updating model parameters based on gradients dominated by head items could potentially scarify the learning of tail items. \end{itemize} Motivated from the above observation, we propose \emph{Item Cluster-Wise Multi-Objective Training} (ICMT) for long-tail recommendation to address the popularity bias.
-Note that ICMT is a general learning framework and can be instantiated with different specific models, such as Probabilistic Matrix Factorization (PMF) \cite{koren2009matrix}, NeuMF \cite{he2017neural}, etc. More precisely, in the first place, a universal popularity embedding is involved in the ranking score prediction.
-This popularity embedding is then disentangled from user interest embedding for the modeling of popularity impact.
-Based on the disentangled representations, we split items into different clusters according to their correlation with the popularity embedding.
-We then consider the learning on each item cluster as an optimization objective.
-As a result, the learning over the whole training data can be seen as a weighted aggregation of multiple cluster-wise objectives.
-Then we utilize a Pareto-Efficient (PE) solver to adaptively learn the weight of each objective.
-Through the PE solver, we can find a solution that every cluster-wise objective is optimized without hurting the other one.
-In other words, the learning of head items would not affect the learning of tail items.
-Finally, a contractive loss focusing on model robustness is introduced as a regularization term to further prevent the potential overfitting of head items.
+To eliminate the biases in a unified framework, in this article, we analyze the bias issues of recommender system from an optimization perspective.
+Specifically, we observe that the interaction frequencies of all the items in the training data follow an extreme power-law distribution \cite{AbdollahpouriBM17}.
+Next, we conduct an empirical study on the Gowalla\footnote{https://snap.stanford.edu/data/loc-gowalla.html} dataset, on which we train the state-of-the-art LightGCN \cite{he2020lightgcn} model.
+Fig. \ref{gradient} visualizes the norm (i.e., $L_2$-norm $||\cdot||_2$) of gradients coming from different items.
+Fig. \ref{conflict} gives examples of the overall gradients of one head item $i_{1706}$, two niche items $i_{8698}$, $i_{13155}$, and the total effect of the above three terms in one training epoch.
+We can draw the following observation: \begin{itemize} \item[---] Head items have much larger gradient norms than niche items, indicating that the overall gradient direction is dominated by head items. \item[---] There exists direction conflicts between gradients coming from head items and niche items.
+That is to say, updating model parameters based on gradients dominated by head items sacrifice the learning of niche items. \end{itemize} Motivated by the above observation, we propose ICPE for recommendation debiasing.
+More precisely, we define our item cluster-wise optimization target that the recommender model should perform fairly for all item clusters that differ in popularity, setting the model learning on each item cluster as a unique optimization objective.
+To achieve this goal, we first explore items' popularity levels from a novel causal reasoning perspective, calculating their correlation score with the user's global propensity.
+Then, we devise popularity discrepancy-based bisecting clustering to separate the discriminated item clusters, in which the feature and popularity information are both considered.
+Next, we adaptively find the weights of multiple item cluster-wise optimization objectives from a Pareto-efficient solver.
+As a result, the learning over the whole training data can be seen as a weighted aggregation of multiple cluster-wise objectives, reaching the overall harmonious gradient direction.
+Finally, in the prediction stage, we perform counterfactual inference to further eliminate the impact of global propensity.
+To the best of our knowledge, this is the first attempt to explore recommendation debiasing from an item cluster-wise multi-objective optimization perspective.
+To summarize, this work makes the following contributions: \begin{itemize} \item[---] Inspired by the gradient influence of various items to the recommender model, we propose to perform recommendation debiasing from an item cluster-wise multi-objective optimization perspective.
+In our approach, based on gradients, we characterize the recommendation task with Item Cluster-wise Pareto-Efficiency (ICPE) to balance their learning. \item[---] Focusing on recommendation debiasing, we propose a novel item clustering algorithm: Popularity Discrepancy-based Clustering.
+This algorithm leverages causal inference techniques to extract the global propensity and subsequently employs it to guide the bisecting AE-KMeans clustering. \item[---] We have established theoretical guarantees to quantify the issue of gradient domination by head items in the normal training paradigm.
+And we also derive the generalization error bound guarantees for the proposed ICPE framework. \end{itemize}